 It turns out that having a system that can maintain a model of the world and update it from arbitrary input streams can be used as an AGI.
 Here is one example: Give it a basic model of the world, send input streams from video and audio from the head of a robot, and direct output streams to the robot ‘muscles’ and perhaps speech synthesis.
 Add some more sensors as needed.
 If the models are good enough and the motor control sufficient, the robot could clean house, repair cars, etc.

-In the early 2000s (after 9/11), when the ideas were mostly philosophy, with a little math and some experimental code, the puzzle was, given the realization that the project would eventually produce a powerful AGI, what to do with it?
+In the early 2000s, when the concepts surrounding AGI were mostly philosophy, with a little math and some experimental code, there were questions we wanted to answer: Given the realization that the project would eventually produce a powerful AGI, what to do with it?
 How can it be safe?
 Hard to hack?
 Can we avoid Skynet?
-No one wants to run ethics calculations on their own behavior.
-Corporations and governments would love the AGI, but the ideal is for ordinary people to use it.
+The ideal scenario is for ordinary people to use it.
 So the plan became to build an app so powerful, easy, and useful that everyone would want it on all their devices.
-And it should be available for Apple, Google, Microsoft, and so on to add to their devices as a UI instead of merely an app when they are ready.
+It should be available for any platform, operating system, or other user experience.
 Later it can be made into a stand-alone operating system.

 Whether it is an app or the UI of your device, the Slipstream program uses models of you and your situation to take care of you.
 Do you want to edit a document?
-Models of the document structure and of your preferred GUI will make it possible… without an app.
+Models of the document structure and of your preferred GUI will make it possibl without an additional application like an office suite.
 Do you want to play a Slipstream game?
 Contact a friend?
 Find a safe party?
 Share a video; with or without youTube?
 Get accurate news?
-Your slipstream keeps track of which sources of information have been wrong in the past, whether that is sensors on your watch or a major news outlet.
-Because it has models of the world and how causal structures work, it can “peer review” incoming information such as news reports.
+Your slipstream keeps track of which sources of information have been wrong in the past, whether they are sensors on your watch or a major news outlet.
+Because Slipstream has models of the world and how causal structures work, it can “peer review” incoming information such as news reports.
 The underlying ethics calculations ensure that it values human life and autonomy as well as other conscious creatures.

 There are four parts of the slipstream system: Repositories of models, Distributions of the software system, the Proteus engine, and the Slipstream Core.
 Together, they make a scalable, reliable, distributed, decentralized infrastructure that can coordinate humans to power the planet.